microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamworkDeviceConfiguration.md

 # Update-MgTeamworkDeviceConfiguration

 ## SYNOPSIS
-The configuration properties of the device.
+Update the navigation property configuration in teamwork

 ## SYNTAX